bcgov/fasstr/README.md

 ## Installation

 You can install ‘fasstr’ using the following code.
-It may take a few moments as there are several dependecy packages will also be installed, including [‘tidyhydat’](https://CRAN.R-project.org/package=tidyhydat) for downloading Water Survey of Canada hydrometric data, [‘zyp’](https://CRAN.R-project.org/package=zyp) for trending,
+It may take a few moments as there are several dependency packages will also be installed, including [‘tidyhydat’](https://CRAN.R-project.org/package=tidyhydat) for downloading Water Survey of Canada hydrometric data, [‘zyp’](https://CRAN.R-project.org/package=zyp) for trending,